Each year according to the International

 deposition relationship and the weld deposition rate potential for the common flux cored or MIG welds certainly makes it difficult to be competitive and to control weld costs.

-A BREAK DOWN OF THE WELD COST SAVINGS GENERATED FOR THIS USA SHIP YARD:
+A BREAK DOWN OF THE WELD COST SAVINGS GENERATED FOR THE USA SHIP YARD:

 the following ship yard weld cost reduction and the weld benefits attained from my unique process

 control training program.
 Many mangers may not be keen on training as in the past the weld training did not improve the weld quality or productivity.
-(Managers, if you dont provide the right training you don't get the results).
-Training cost money, and the larger the weld shop the greater the training costs.
-With this in mind it should be no surprise to find some one in management that may be worried about the production man hours lost for training their employees.
+(Managers, if you dont provide the right training you don't get the best results).

 Weld Best Practices - Process Control Training Costs: